 3.4 Monitoring Academic Progress

-1. This section of the AQH provides guidance to Faculties on monitoring academic progress.
+1. This section of the AQH provides guidance to Faculties on monitoring academic progress for taught programmes.
 It should be read in conjunction with the Academic Regulation on Academic Progress.
 The University is committed to a system of monitoring student attendance and progress as part of a duty of care for individual students.
 Departments are responsible for monitoring and interviewing students, as part of their overall responsibility for student support and retention.
 Departments should monitor student engagement with the following activities and resources, along with any additional subject-specific requirements:

 - Timetabled teaching activities (including: lectures, seminars, practicals, tutorials)